Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 It’s smart to have it saved in your cellphone, but an old-fashioned paper version in the glove box is a good backup.

-Not every car has seat heaters, so a small blanket can fill the bill, even for a short ride to school on a snowy day.
+Not every car has seat heaters, so a small blanket can fill the bill when there’s a chill, even for a short ride to school on a snowy day.
 Blankets also have many emergency uses, such as keeping travelers warm in a broken-down car as they wait for roadside assistance.

 19. Jacket or sweater